Helon Habila: Cordite publishing company

 Cordite Books is a new publishing company jointly owned by Habila and Parrésia Publishers.
 Their first project was to make a call for submissions in 2013 for quality crime fiction manuscripts, the best to receive US$1,000 and a publishing deal with distribution across the continent.

 In his early days, Habila grew up reading Nigerian books in Hausa and then Macmillan's Pacesetters series, which was popular pan-African fiction mostly about crime in urban areas.
 This resonated with the actual happenings in cities where there is always a fight for power, a struggle to be important and issues of class.
 This setting has been a recurring scene in his life.

-With this interest in crime fiction, Helon noticed a gap in the market as a lot of books in Nigeria were by serious literary writers such as Chinua Achebe.
-After that you would only find non-fiction, religious or motivational books.
-There was hardly any middle ground for entertainment books and that is where Cordite Books fills the gap for crime fiction.
+With his interest in crime fiction, Helon noticed a gap in the market as many books in Nigeria at the time were either by serious literary writers, such as Chinua Achebe, or non-fiction, religious and motivational books.
+There was hardly any middle ground for entertainment books, and so Cordite Books decided to fill the gap for crime fiction.